-Source: Economic Modeling Specialists, Intl (Emsi), Pure Michigan Training Connect (Data accessed in PMTC April 2020)
+Source: Economic Modeling Specialists, Intl (Emsi), Pure Michigan Training Connect (Data accessed in PMTC June 2022)

-- Over half the top existing in-demand occupations in WIOA Planning Region 9 have some form of education or training available in the region according to MITC table. - The in-demand computer and information systems manager position in the table above has a strong number of education and training opportunities available in WIOA Planning Region 9. - Overall, WIOA Planning Region 9's education and training program availability is strong with a number of colleges and universities in the area.
+- Over half of the existing in-demand occupations in the WIOA Planning Region 9 require some form of education or training available in the region according to MTTC table. - The in-demand electrician position in the table above has a strong number of education and training opportunities available in WIOA Planning Region 9. - Overall, WIOA Planning Region 9's education and training program availability is strong with several colleges and universities in the area.